-A dedicated team has been working with great enthusiasm under the leadership of Dr. Ali Ahmed, Chief Data Scientist at NETSOL, to develop artificial intelligence and machine learning solutions.
-With experience in Machine Learning, Scientific Computing and Computer Vision, Dr. Ahmed has extensive experience in developing and implementing algorithms for industrial solutions in predictive maintenance.
+A dedicated team is under the leadership of Dr. Ali Ahmed, Chief Data Scientist at NETSOL, to develop artificial intelligence and machine learning solutions.
+With experience in machine learning, scientific computing and computer vision, Dr. Ahmed has extensive experience in developing and implementing algorithms for industrial solutions in predictive maintenance.

-This is a new service offering from NETSOL and by deploying AI solutions and leveraging cutting-edge technologies, we enable clients to optimize production, decrease downtime and provide a holistic view of their business processes.
+Our AI team seeks to deploy AI solutions leveraging cutting-edge technologies to enable clients to optimize production, decrease downtime and provide a holistic view of their business processes.